Veg Plotting & Me

 No-one in particular gave me a love of the soil at an early age, though I did end up studying Agricultural and Environmental Science for my first degree, where amongst other things we looked at soil and its formation in great detail.

-I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope with a limestone clay soil.
+I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope and a limestone-clay soil.
 I feel I've returned to the inspiration of those early studies.

 - See more about my garden and allotment on their dedicated page

-- How and why I came into blogging; plus a quick blog tour around the key features if you're unfamiliar with blogs; and my Glossary page for all the abbreviations (e.g. NAH) I use
+- How and why I came into blogging; plus my Glossary page for all the abbreviations (e.g. NAH) I use

 - The story behind the name of Veg Plotting and VP